 Fifth, you’ll finally receive your Certificate of Naturalization after taking the Oath of Allegiance.
 The Certificate of Naturalization will serve as an official proof that you are an American citizen.
 Congratulations!
 You can sign it but never laminate it.

 If ever you will lose your Certificate of Naturalization, you can request a replacement by filing the USCIS Form N-565, Application for Replacement Naturalization/Citizenship Document but this could be very expensive at about $555 for the filing fee so always put it in the safest place.
 You may request Form N-565 by calling the USCIS Forms Line (1-800-870-3676) or simply download the form via the USCIS official website.

 Tip: I highly recommend that you get a very good fireproof document safe that’s certified to withstand high-temperature fires.
 You can also place to this safe your passport, birth certificate and other important paperwork that you need to keep safe.

-We would like to request your kind support by giving us a "Like" on our Facebook Page, thank you so much in advance!
 We're glad to open up a “Buymeacoffee” ☕️ to help us create more Youtube educational videos for our fellow immigrants so that they can successfully pass their naturalization interviews and tests for U.S. citizenship!
 With your support and help, you can make so many dreams become a reality.
 Thank you!
 I truly wish you good luck on your scheduled interview.
 Kindly inform me if you have any suggestions, questions or you’re able to pass the test by simply commenting on this webpage, thank you in advance!

 © Copyright US Citizenship Help Guide